 The lease documentation established minimum credit levels by AIG for the equity and debt defeasance accounts.
-At the time these transactions closed, AIG was rated "AAA" by Standard & Poor and "Aaa by Moody's Investment Service.
-However, starting in March 2005, AIG suffered a series of credit rating downgrades to reach a level of "A-" by Standard & Poor and "A3" by Moody's Investment Service by end of year 2009.
-As of December 31, 2014 and 2013, the defeasance accounts were unrated, as they were no longer invested in marketable securities.
+At the time these transactions closed, AIG was rated "AAA" by Standard & Poor's and "Aaa" by Moody's Investment Service.
+However, starting in March 2005, AIG suffered a series of credit rating downgrades and as of December 31, 2017 was rated "BBB+" by Standard & Poor's and "Baa1" by Moody's Investment Service.
+As of December 31, 2017 and 2016, the defeasance accounts were unrated.

 Because of credit rating downgrades under the lease transaction, Sound Transit is required to replace AIG for its undertaking agreements and credit enhancements provision in the transaction and AIG is required to post collateral for the debt defeasance accounts.
-However, in January 2009, Sound Transit entered into a waiver agreement with the Owner Participant, Lessor, Lender, and Debt Payment Undertaker waiving any existing default or event of default based on a failure to comply with the ratings downgrade provisions of the Participation Agreement, Loan Agreement, Debt Payment Agreement, and Debt Payment Guarantee until March 1, 2009.
-Under its agreements with the transaction participants, Sound Transit may request successive six-month extensions of the waiver agreement until September 30, 2016, unless extended by agreement of the parties.
-If the default is not cured and the extension is not granted, the investor could demand a termination payment from Sound Transit of approximately \$15.6 million.
-Extensions of the waiver agreement have been granted through September 30, 2016.
+However, in January 2009, Sound Transit entered into a waiver agreement and temporary waiver of delivery of required items letter with the Owner Participant, Lessor, Lender, and Debt Payment Undertaker waiving any existing default or event of default based on a failure to comply with the ratings downgrade provisions of the Participation Agreement, Loan Agreement, Debt Payment Agreement, and Debt Payment Guarantee until March 1, 2009.
+Under the fourth amendment to the waiver agreement and fourth temporary waiver of delivery of required items letter with the transaction participants, Sound Transit may request successive six-month extensions of the waiver agreements until September 30, 2018, unless extended by agreement of the parties.
+Sound Transit requested and has been granted an extension of the wavier agreements through September 30, 2018.
+If the default is not cured and the extension is not granted, the investor could demand a termination payment from Sound Transit of approximately \$13.9 million.